Mostafa016/Chess-Game/README.md

 # Chess-Game
-A player vs. player chess game with all rules of chess.
+A player vs. player chess game developed using Java and Java Swing with all rules.
 ## Main Features
   * All rules of chess
   * Move highlighting